cdapio/cdap/docs/developer-guide/source/advanced.rst

 Field types that are supported using the ``@Property`` annotation are primitives, boxed types (e.g. ``Integer``), ``String`` and ``enum``.

 Where to Go Next
 ================
-Now that you've had an introduction to Continuuity Reactor, take a look at:
+Now that you've looked at the advanced features of Continuuity Reactor, take a look at:

+- `Querying Datasets with SQL <query.html>`__,
-- `Continuuity Reactor Testing and Debugging Guide <debugging.html>`__, which covers both testing and debugging of Continuuity Reactor applications.
+  which covers ad-hoc querying of Continuuity Reactor Datasets using SQL.